Chris Baines: Career

 Baines is one of the U.K.'s leading environmental campaigners, and in recent years he has particularly championed the cause of trees.
 He led the fight to prevent cable television and other utility companies chopping through the roots of urban street trees.
 He has also promoted the concept of urban forestry in the U.K. He was a founding member of the steering committee of CABE Space, the U.K. Government's urban greenspace adviser.

 He was principal adviser to Trees of Time and Place, a campaign for the millennium which encouraged people to gather seeds from a favourite tree, grow a seedling and plant it for the future.
-He also founded International Dawn Chorus Day in 1987.
+He held a dawn chorus listening event in 1987 which would go on to become International Dawn Chorus Day.
 He was also a member of the steering board for the BBC's Breathing Places campaign.

 Baines is committed to urban wildlife and wildlife gardening.
 He works from home in Wolverhampton, is a national vice-president of the Royal Society of Wildlife Trusts.
 He is a former trustee of the Heritage Lottery Fund and also completed a further five years as a member of the HLF Expert Panel.
 He is president of the Association for Environment Conscious Building and the Thames Estuary Partnership and the Essex Wildlife Trust.
 In 2004 he was presented with the RSPB's annual Medal of Honour for his contribution to nature conservation and sustainable water management.
 In 2013 he was presented with the coveted Peter Scott Award by the British Naturalists Association.
 He is the patron of the Countryside Management Association and the Wildlife Gardening Forum, and president of the Wildside Activity Centre.
 Baines is also a member of the National Trust's natural environment advisory group.

 Baines works as a self-employed freelancer, and advises government ministers, local councils and senior executives in major water, minerals, finance, construction and housing companies, on environmental practice.